bastian-weissmueller/Recreate-Dashboard-with-R/README.md

 - Run the app

-📝 Background
-This project was completed as part of a data analysis course during an exchange semester in Finland.
+📝 Background: This project was completed as part of a data analysis course during an exchange semester in Finland.
 The task was to replicate the functionality and appearance of an existing interactive dashboard (originally built with a different tool) using only R. The focus was on:
-Data wrangling and preprocessing with real-world COVID-19 data Building modular, reusable plotting functions Developing an interactive web application using Shiny
+Data wrangling and preprocessing with real-world COVID-19 data, Building modular, reusable plotting functions, and Developing an interactive web application using Shiny